 Hawaiʻi – 2

 Maui -1

 Molokaʻi – 1

 Lānaʻi – 1

 Kahoʻolawe – 1

 Oʻahu – 6

 Kauaʻi – 1

 Niʻihau – 1

 Kahiki (outside of Hawaiʻi) – 8

-Another twenty-one representatives are to be elected based on the land of each district as follows:
+Another twenty-one representatives are to be elected based on the land of each district, as follows:

 Hawaiʻi – 4

 Maui – 4

 Molokaʻi – 2

 Lānaʻi – 1

 Kahoʻolawe – 1

 Oʻahu – 4

 Kauaʻi – 4

 Niʻihau – 1

-Kahiki – 0.
+Kahiki – 0

 This approach poses a major challenge to the concept of a representative form of government.
 The general understanding is that representation should be of people, not space or geography.
 The reason representation is based on the population is to bring a sense of equality among people who form the citizenry.
 For example, a citizen who comes from Oʻahu would have the equivalent weight of representation as one who comes from Maui.
 However, the model articulated in the Naʻi Aupuni document disregards this logic.
-For instance, Oʻahu with the vast majority of native Hawaiians would have a total of ten representatives while Kahoʻolawe which has zero permanent residents would have two representatives.
+For instance, Oʻahu, with the vast majority of native Hawaiians, would have a total of ten representatives while Kahoʻolawe, which has zero permanent residents, would have two representatives.
 This model has no semblance to representation based on population.

 If the argument is that the land needs a voice, then send a pōhaku from each of these islands to be represented in the legislative sessions, but to pretend that the land has elected individuals is specious.
 Following this train of thought, would the vast waters that surround our islands also be represented?
 And the sky, the air, the clouds, the feathered beings, and the creatures that inhabit this space?

-Finally, this article violates the prior article which requires that representatives be elected by those who are residing in the districts.
+Finally, this article violates the prior article, which requires that representatives be elected by those who are residing in the districts.
 Where will one find residents on Kahoʻolawe to vote for other residents of Kahoʻolawe?

 Article 23 makes a special exemption regarding elections for the island of Kahoʻolawe, declaring that for Kahoʻolawe, residency may be established by demonstrating at least four consecutive years of stewardship to the island.
 It does not define what kind of stewardship, who maintains the record of stewardship, or why this special compensation is being given to Kahoʻolawe.
-Nor does it address the possibility that a person who has dedicated herself to the protection to the islands for four consecutive years, for example from 1990 to 1993, can now vote twice for representatives once for Kahoʻolawe and once for the island she resides on!
+Nor does it address the possibility that a person who has dedicated herself to the protection to the islands for four consecutive years, for example from 1990 to 1993, can now vote twice for representatives: once for Kahoʻolawe and once for the island she resides on!

 No explanation is given for this deviation that would allow a special interest group to have an advantage in representation within the legislative body.
-Other special interest groups could just as easily argue for their interest – to represent Maunakea, Maunaloa, kūpuna, mānaleo, “pure” Hawaiians, practitioners of the ancient Hawaiian religions, and so forth., . . .
-Giving one island special treatment for electoral representation is a violation of the fundamental concept of a representative democracy, an elevation of special interest above the masses, a movement from an egalitarian society to an elitist society, and a contradiction to the direction of the preamble of the first written constitution of Hawaiʻi which declares that all men are equal before the law
+Other special interest groups could just as easily argue for their interest—to represent Maunakea, Maunaloa, kūpuna, mānaleo, “pure” Hawaiians, practitioners of the ancient Hawaiian religions, and so forth.
+Giving one island special treatment for electoral representation is a violation of the fundamental concept of a representative democracy, an elevation of special interest above the masses, a movement from an egalitarian society to an elitist society, and a contradiction to the direction of the preamble of the first written constitution of Hawaiʻi which declares that all men are equal before the law.